 Odds are no matter how digital you make your life you’ll still receive a few paper checks each year.
 With this in mind, we found 9 banks that will let you use your iPhone camera to remotely deposit your check, no matter where you are.

 If you haven’t used a remote deposit app, it’s quite simple to do.
 If you can take a picture with your iPhone, you have all the skills you need to deposit a check with the service.
+Although the app takes a photo of the check it does not save it in your iPhone photos.
 For an example of the service in action, keep reading.

 Banks with iPhone Check Deposit Apps